This post may contain affiliate links. See our affiliate disclaimer here.

 RV Camping with Dogs

 Most RV parks are pet-friendly though many parks do have breed restrictions.
-Some RV parks charge a small pet fee, but most allow up to two pets for free.
-KOA campgrounds will ask for proof of Rabies vaccination, but most private RV parks do not ask for any documentation.
+While some RV parks charge a small pet fee, most allow up to two pets for free.
+Documentation is not usually required, but a small percentage of the campgrounds we visit ask for proof of Rabies vaccination.

 So how do you shop or go out to dinner when RV living with dogs?
-Most RV parks prohibit leaving your dog unattended in the RV.
-Of course, never leaving your dog alone is not realistic so everyone does it.
+Many RV parks prohibit leaving your dog unattended in the RV.
+Of course, never leaving your dog alone is not realistic, so everyone does it.

 If your dog is calm and quiet, you will not have any issues leaving them in your RV.
 However, if your dog has separation anxiety and barks like a maniac when you leave (like Ted), you will need to restrict the amount of time they are left alone.

-So, we try to find dog friendly restaurants and activities at each new destination.
-If we are going to leave Ted by himself in the RV, we go on a long walk to tire him out first.
+To limit the time Ted is left alone in the RV, we try to find dog-friendly restaurants and activities at each new destination.
+If we leave Ted alone in the RV, we go on a long walk to tire him out first.

-Then, we turn on the fan and TV (click here to learn how to watch TV in an RV) to drown out any barking.
-We also let our neighbors know that our dog tends to bark, and ask them to contact us instead of the park office if they have issues with the noise.
+Then, we turn on the fan and the TV (click here to learn how to watch TV in an RV) to drown out his barking.
+We also let our neighbors know that our dog tends to bark and ask them to contact us instead of the park office if they have issues with the noise.

 Safety for RV Dogs